-One of the best additions to a household family is a companion dog.
-They provide kids with tons of entertainment and play, all while teaching them all types of valuable life lessons.
-Australian Shepherds are generally great dogs, but what about with children?
+One of the best additions to a family is a companion dog.
+They provide kids with tons of entertainment and play, all while teaching them valuable life lessons.
+Australian Shepherds are generally great dogs, but how are they with the kids of the family?

-So, are Australian Shepherds good with kids?
-There are mixed reviews, but Australian Shepherds are generally great playmates for older children.
-However, they’re known to try to herd small children by nipping at their heels.
-Still, with the right training and socialization, it can be avoided.
+Australian Shepherds are generally great playmates for older children because they’re playful and loving dogs.
+However, due to their herding instincts, Aussies are known to try to herd small children by nipping at their heels.
+But even so, with the right training and socialization, it can be avoided.

 Children with Australian Shepherds